Stochastic modeling of gene expression: application of ensembles of trajectories

 in which $\tilde H(s)$ is defined as follows

 Now the effective rates can be calculated, after calculating $\phi_n$'s, as follows

 with $i,j=1,2,3,\dots,N$ and $n,r=1,2,3,\dots$.

 Comparing with a recent work on stochastic gene expression conditioned on large deviations~\cite{HK17}, this generalization adds degradation to the process while remaining integrable.
-On the other hand, as we saw, the conditioning-free effective process is represented by a process similar to the original process except that it has renormalized parameters~\cite{TJ15}.
+As we saw, the conditioning-free effective process is represented by a process similar to the original process except that it has renormalized parameters~\cite{TJ15}.